gtespe/KAnime-Web-Scraper/README.md

-# Web_Scraper
+# KAnime Scraper

 By Grant Espe

 This program is used to download anime in bulk off of www.kissanime.to

 To Run, Simply execute ./getAnime.sh
-    this will launch a chrome webdriver in a hidden xvfb window
+    this will launch a firefox webdriver in a hidden xvfb window

 Dependencies: